 I watched El Chico Temido De La Vecindad (aka "The Worst Boy In Town") twice and I wondered both times what exactly was director Enrique Gomez Vadillo trying to show us here.
 Was this hour-long movie trying to send out a social commentary on poverty, homosexuality & transvestism?
 Something ill about those certain things perhaps?
 And I say this because most people think Vadillo had portrayed homosexuality in his movies very negatively and I can see why considering Muerte En La Playa is a bitter/psycho-toned movie about a self-hating young gay man, but in Chico Temido it’s just kind of portrayed weirdly.
 It doesn’t feel negative at all, but it is rather bizarre and even surprising since you don’t expect Pepe to be what he is at night.
-Pepe comes off as a typical male chauvinist since he sees women as objects, him and his machismo/beefcake friends beat up a twink jacking off in the movie theater and he’s very competitive & snobby towards other men as well.
+Pepe comes off as a typical male chauvinist with a high-competitive streak & an eye for women who are easy to get with.
 I guess you can say Vadillo here was just showing how people really aren’t what they seem.
 They might just be someone completely fucking different.
-Pepe also seems to be doing this solely for income since near the end of the movie he mentions about making money (money made from fucking dudes), and how the money will go to his mother & their bills.
-So the poverty social commentary is there I guess.
-A reminder of how many young people in poverty resort to sex work.
-Tragic but oh so common.
+Pepe also seems to be prostituting himself solely for the income since near the end of the movie he mentions about making money (money made from fucking dudes), and how the money will go to his mother & their bills.
+With that, it seems there is a poverty/social commentary in this movie as well.
+A reminder of how many young people in poverty unfortunately resort to sex work.
+Tragic, but oh so common.

 El Chico Temido De La Vecindad is an intriguing little watch and very fucking weird as well.
 And for it to be super loosely based on a comical folk song makes it all the more fucking weird & intriguing.
 Maybe that’s good, maybe that’s bad.
 Whatever the case, it is worth a watch for the very curious people in dire need to see all of Enrique Gomez Vadillo’s movies.
 After all, he was a fascinating filmmaker and a notoriously weird & deranged man, so who would not want to watch movies made by such an intriguingly crazy person like this?